-The Synagogue school or Cheder has operated successfully during the year, enjoying membership of some 51 students varying in age from 5-13 years.
+The Synagogue school or Cheder has operated successfully during the year, enjoying membership of some 40 students varying in age from 5-13 years.
 Classes are run by a combination of student teachers and a part-time Head Teacher.
-In addition a Gan (nursery group) has been set up and meets on a Sunday morning, this has 9 members.
+In addition a Gan (nursery group) meets on a Sunday morning, this has 8 members.

-In addition, a program of adult education courses has been developed.
-Some external lecturers were invited to the Synagogue to provide tuition on a series of lecture topics chosen by members.
-These well attended programs underscore the educational focus of the charity and the active support by its members.
+In addition, there were a number of adult education events and courses during the year.
+External lecturers and rabbis were invited to the Synagogue to provide tuition on a series of lecture topics, as well as in-house courses.
+These were well attended and underscore the educational focus of the charity and active support by its members.